This post may contain affiliate links. Please read our disclosure policy.

 This double Chocolate Zucchini Cake is a rich, moist chocolate cake with zucchini throughout!
 A perfect way to use up all that extra zucchini!

-I don't have a garden so there is no reason for me to have a "zucchini problem".
+I don’t have a garden so there is no reason for me to have a “zucchini problem”.
 And yet, I do.
-There are still 10 zucchini languishing in my refrigerator because I decided I wanted to make something or several somethings with it.
+There are still 10 zucchini languishing in my refrigerator because I decided I wanted to make zucchini farro fritters and I got a little carried away.

 Let’s not kid ourselves.
 Just because there are veggies in the batter does not make this healthy!
 I briefly toyed with calling it a zucchini bread, but not even I could live with that lie!